Recent and selected past events

 Hatzenpichler Environmental Microbiology Lab

-99% of microbes cannot be grown in the lab.
+99% of microbes currently cannot be grown in the lab.
 We seek to understand what this "uncultured majority" is doing and how its activity shapes Earth's biogeochemical cycles and life on our planet.

 Sep 22-26, Zack at Extremophiles 2024 conference in Greece, presenting work on archaea in Yellowstone hot springs